 Calling this festival organized would be an overstatement.
 However, while there may not be much of a schedule, there are several things you can expect:

 - July 16th is the main day of the festival.
-A one-of-a-kind Mass is held around 9 in the morning and the procession of the Holy Virgin around 3
+A one-of-a-kind Mass is held at around 9 AM and the procession of the Holy Virgin is around 3 PM.

 - The town will be packed with visitors, both camping overnight and visiting for the day.
 Tents are everywhere!